pradeep-yenkuwale/pradeep-yenkuwale/README.md

 ---

 ## 🚀 Featured Projects
-### 🔹 Realtime Matchmaking / Messaging Backend
+### 🔹 Realtime Matchmaking and one to one Messaging system
 - Built with NestJS & Redis
 - Handles real-time user matching with queue management
 - Focus on performance, concurrency, and fault tolerance
-👉 Repo: *(add link)*
+- Project type - Personal hence private

 ### 🔹 Inventory Management System (Backend)
 - RESTful APIs with role-based access